Eicosapentaenoic acid: Aerobic eukaryote pathway

+Polyketide synthase pathway

-The biosynthesis of Eicosapentaenoic acid (EPA) in prokaryotes and eukaryotes involves polyketide synthase (PKS).
-The polyketide pathway includes six enzymes namely, 3-ketoacyl synthase (KS), 2 ketoacyl-ACP-reductase(KR), dehydrase (DH), enoyl reductase (ER), dehydratase/2-trans 3-cos isomerase (DH/2,3I), dehydratase/2-trans, and 2-cis isomerase(DH/2,2I).
-The biosynthesis of EPA varies in marine species, but most of the marine species’ ability to convert C18 PUFA to LC-PUFA is dependent on the fatty acyl desaturase and elongase enzymes.
+Marine bacteria and the microalgae Schizochytrium use an anerobic polyketide synthase (PKS) pathway to synthesize DHA.
+The PKS pathway includes six enzymes namely, 3-ketoacyl synthase (KS), 2 ketoacyl-ACP-reductase (KR), dehydrase (DH), enoyl reductase (ER), dehydratase/2-trans 3-cos isomerase (DH/2,3I), dehydratase/2-trans, and 2-cis isomerase (DH/2,2I).
+The biosynthesis of EPA varies in marine species, but most of the marine species' ability to convert C18 PUFA to LC-PUFA is dependent on the fatty acyl desaturase and elongase enzymes.
 The molecule basis of the enzymes will dictate where the double bond is formed on the resulting molecule.

-Here is an overview of the possible biosynthesis pathways of EPA from fatty acid synthesis (FAS).
-The reactions are mediated by desaturases enzymes with Δx specificity and elongated by elongases of fatty acid chains.

-The proposed polyketide synthesis pathway of EPA in Shewanella is a repetitive reaction of reduction, dehydration, and condensation that uses acetyl coA and malonyl coA as building blocks.
+The proposed polyketide synthesis pathway of EPA in Shewanella (a marine bacterium) is a repetitive reaction of reduction, dehydration, and condensation that uses acetyl-CoA and malonyl-CoA as building blocks.
 The mechanism of α-linolenic acid to EPA involves the condensation of malonyl-CoA to the pre-existing α-linolenic acid by KS.
 The resulting structure is converted by NADPH dependent reductase, KR, to form an intermediate that is dehydrated by the DH enzyme.
-The final step is the NADPH-dependent reduction of a double bond in trans-2-enoly-ACP via ER enzyme activity.
+The final step is the NADPH-dependent reduction of a double bond in trans-2-enoyl-ACP via ER enzyme activity.
 The process is repeated to form EPA.